Apprentice Application for the

 Phase 5: Co-Teaching (30 hours)

-To apply please send a cover letter to Mariah Landers and Jessa Brie Moreno stating your interest, a summary of your pedagogical values and practices, and a few highlights of your accomplishments.
+To apply please send a cover letter to Jessa Brie Moreno stating your interest, a summary of your pedagogical values and practices, and a few highlights of your accomplishments.
 Please include two letters of recommendation, a resume and fill out the application form found on this website.

 We look forward to receiving your application package in the month ahead!
-For support or questions with the application or the process please email Mariah Landers or Jessa Brie Moreno.
-Applications are due: June 10, 2016.
-Apprentices will be selected and notified by June 30th.
+For support or questions with the application or the process please email Jessa Brie Moreno.
+Applications are due: December 15, 2017.
+Apprentices will be selected and notified by January 15th, 2018.